michalorman/spring-rest-archetype/README.md

     $ mvn install

-Your project will be compiled, packaged and installed in your local repository.
-If you rather do not want to install application on your local repository execyte:
+Your project will be compiled, packaged and installed into your local repository.
+If you rather do not want to install application on your local repository execute:

     $ mvn package

 The target WAR archive is in ``~/webapp/target/`` (the ``target`` directory of webapp module).

-By default command will build the core and webapp modules.
+By default command will build the core and webapp modules omitting the functional tests module.

 ### Running the Project